YoRyan/FlightGear-CRJ700-family/README.md

 ## Credits

-FDM and model made by myself, Ryan Miller.
+FDM and model made by myself, Ryan Young.

 Liveries and models also contributed by fellow FlightGear fans:
 * ["Zbyszek"](http://www.flightgear.pl/)